TIY-Bracket/bracket_api/README.md

-# TIY-Bracket Starter Template

-This is the beginning of the TIY-Bracket project.

-The template from https://github.com/heroku/heroku-django-template was used to create this repo.
+# <div align="center">Versus.live</div>

+Versus.live makes it possible to turn any venue into a competitive arena.
+Whether it's chess in the park or a cornhole tournament at a tailgate, versus.live provides a simple, easy way to organize any competitive activity.
+Name your bracket, enter your participants and it's game on!

-The live Heroku site is: https://tiy-bracket.herokuapp.com/
+The live Heroku site can be found [here](https://tiy-bracket.herokuapp.com/).

 Good luck!